-The Cascadia Innovation Corridor links Vancouver and Seattle and offers the opportunity to provide leadership, innovative problem-solving and increased prosperity beyond what each city can achieve independently.
+The Cascadia Innovation Corridor links Vancouver, BC to Portland, Oregon and offers the opportunity to provide leadership, innovative problem-solving and increased prosperity beyond what each city can achieve independently.
 When we work and think like a region we become more than the sum of our parts, allowing Cascadia to have a bigger positive impact on the world’s health, environment and prosperity.

 By maximizing the Greater Pacific Northwest’s competitive advantages and enhancing our position as a global hub of innovation and commerce, the vision of the Cascadia Innovation Corridor is to become one innovative economic zone that generates a shared sense of identity and belonging as its centerpiece.
 With a focus on research, economic development and transportation, the Cascadia Innovation Corridor is enhancing improved connectivity, productivity, health outcomes and innovation for the benefit of people living in the region, and beyond.